scripting/feedlandSupport/README.md

 FeedLand is a place to share and discover feeds.

-The software isn't ready yet, but should be next week.
-(The week of 25 July.)

 ### Private site

 This is a private site, but when the product is ready, it'll become public.